 Her specialist immigration practice includes all aspects of Tier 2 and Tier 4 of the Points Based System for individual and corporate clients.
 She has developed a niche in sponsor licensing in the further and higher education sector, having been described as having "an unrivalled strategic understanding" of this area of law (Chambers & Partners, 2013).
 Her nationality law practice extends to prisoners abroad on death row.
 The author of numerous journal articles on immigration law, she is a member of the Consulting Editorial Board for the Immigration Law section of Lexis PSL.

 She has an extensive practice in the law of detention.
+She appears in judicial review cases involving the criminal justice system and serving prisoners.

 Outside the Bar, in 2011-2012, Judith was the Lead Assistant Boundary Commissioner for the London Region.
 She is the joint author of an internationally cited text book on habeas corpus: Judith Farbey & Robert J Sharpe ‘The Law of Habeas Corpus’ 3rd ed OUP 2011.
-She has been a contributor to the John Smith Memorial Trust's London Programme on Building a Rule of Law Leadership Network in the Middle East.
-At the European level, she has spoken on human rights law at conferences organised by ECRE and the Council of Europe.

 Legal 500 2011: produces 'killer legal arguments'